MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

     #endregion

 Single repsonsibility interfaces:
-   1. IMatch
+   1. IEntity
    2. IExCopyable
    3. IExParamParser
    4. IExModelExceptionSupplier

     /// <summary>
-    /// Reprents an object which checks if certqain value exists.
+    /// Represents a model which can provide get accesor to extract properties it contains.
     /// </summary>
-    public interface IMatch
+    public interface IEntity: IModel
     {
         /// <summary>
-        /// Finds whether the given value matches the current value of property found by specified property name.
+        /// Gets value of the property specified by property Name.
         /// </summary>
-        /// <param name="searchParameter">Search parameter to use to match records in this object.</param>
+        /// <param name="propertyName">Name of the property which to get value for.</param>
-        /// <returns>True if values match, otherwise false.</returns>
+        /// <returns>Value of property if found, otherwise null.</returns>

-        bool IsMatch(ISearchParameter? searchParameter);
+        object? this[string? propertyName] { get; }
     }

     /// <summary>
     /// This interface represents an object that copies data from another model.